Skip to main content

 Escalate the current task into a new Mission, carrying over conversation context as the planner’s seed.

-Query the lane’s pack for architectural context, file maps, open PRs, recent activity, and human work digests.
+Inspect repository docs, source files, file maps, open PRs, recent activity, and human work digests.

 Image attachments